 When that happens, developers come to hate the daily ritual because it’s a distraction instead of a productivity booster.

-Here are 6 tips to make and keep your daily standups great.
+Here are 6 tips to make and keep your Daily Scrums great.

 1. Enforce the Daily Scrum’s 15 mins time box